Background pattern

 Immune system disorders

-Frequency not known: allergic reactions (which may occur immediately or within several days after administration of the medication), which may be life-threatening.
+Frequency not known: allergic reactions (which can occur immediately or within several days after administration of the medicine), which can be life-threatening.

-Symptoms may include skin rash, itching, difficulty breathing, shortness of breath, facial swelling, lip, throat, or tongue swelling, cold, moist skin, palpitations, dizziness, weakness, or fainting.
+Symptoms may include skin rash, itching, difficulty breathing, shortness of breath, swelling of the face, lips, throat, or tongue, cold, clammy skin, palpitations, dizziness, weakness, or fainting.

-Contact your doctor or healthcare professional immediately or go to the nearest hospital emergency room immediately.
+Contact your doctor or healthcare professional or go to the emergency room of the nearest hospital immediately.

 Metabolism and nutrition disorders